Ayms/bitcoin-wallets/README.md

 It does not look necessary if the bitcoin core team implements the above

-This repo might then become partially useless but maybe not, still good to have a way to control your keys and what others generate for you, and it would of course be great if we succeed to derive a good seed from information that a human being can easily remember
+This repo might then become partially useless (while still usable for other bitcoin clients) but maybe not, still good to have a way to control your keys and what others generate for you, and it would of course be great if we succeed to derive a good seed from information that a human being can easily remember

 ##Other formats